goatcheesesaladwithpeanutoildressing/android-app-analysis/README.md

 ## Requirements
 - An android phone, pre-rooted if you wanna save some time
-- A RPI4/5 or anything that can run a linux distro, with an ethernet and a WiFi interfaces
+- A RPI4/5 or anything that can run a linux distro ARM64, with an ethernet and a WiFi interfaces
 - At least 64 GB of storage for the server, I recommend 256 GB
 - An ethernet cable to connect the server to the network
 - A USB-[insert type] cable to connect the phone to the server